-- Knowledge UK food legislation, its origins, overall structure and key components
+- Knowledge of UK food legislation, its origins, overall structure and critical components

 - Knowledge of the legal requirements which are imposed on the food industry

-In providing the basic background information and knowledge to UK food law this course will cover the following topics:
+In providing the basic background information and knowledge of UK food law, this course will cover the following topics:

 - Historical development of UK food law